Human-/LDT_CC_Libs/README.md

 How To Use
 ==========

-- In LDT/Koneki go to Window->Preferences->Lua->Execution Environment
+- In LDT/Koneki go to Window -> Preferences -> Lua -> Execution Environment
 - Click add, and add provide it the zip of this Execution Environment
-- Afterwards, under Window->Preferences->Lua->User Libraries, a "CC [environment]" library should appear.
+- If you didn't screw up the installation you should now be able to create new projects and select ccLDT as the Execution Environment
-	+This means you installed it correctly and can now use this EE to develop programs for Computer Craft
+- You can also add it to an existing project by right-clicking it and opening up Build Path -> Add Libraries..., then you select Execution Environment -> ccLDT.